SteelCompendium/compendium/docs/Complications/Ivory Tower.md

 **Benefit:** You learn three skills and one dead language.

-**Drawback:** The Director chooses one of the skills you learned from this complication.
+**Drawback:** The Director chooses one of the skills you learned from this [[Complications|complication]].
 You lose that skill and can't ever learn it.
 When you make a test to which this skill would apply, instead of gaining a +2 bonus you suffer a bane.